Feaxure-fresh/TL-Fault-Diagnosis-Library/README.md

 ```

 #### Cross-dataset transfer
+For implementing transfer between different datasets:
-You can also try to implement transfer among different datasets.
-In this case, the categories of faults contained in each dataset must be the same.
+1. Ensure that the categories of faults contained in each dataset are consistent.
+2. Organize the datasets such that there is a direct correspondence between the fault categories across datasets.

-For example, organize CWRU and MFPT datasets as follows for one-to-one transfer.
+For instance, when organizing CWRU and MFPT datasets for one-to-one transfer:
 ```
 .
-└── dataset
+└── datasets
     ├── CWRU
     │   ├── inner
     |   |    ├── ***.mat